 There’s a decent user interface that you’ll find your way around in absolutely no time.
 A built-in metronome assists your practice, whilst the keyboard splits in two down the middle, offering both halves of the keyboard the same octave range which is useful for piano lessons.

 This keyboard is definitely worth some consideration!

-- You can read our full review of the Roland F-120 here.
-You can also read our review of the Roland F-130, as well.
+- You can also read our review of the Roland F-140, as well.

 Kawai instruments are great to play and the KDP90 is absolutely no exception.
 Kawai have been building acoustic pianos for almost 100 years, so there’s no surprise that they’re really amazing at it!